Udviklingsplatformen

 Read more

-There are always refreshing drinks, snacks and entertainment when UP opens its doors in Baldersgade for the Thursday bar Show UP.
-This time maybe a glass of gløgg!
-Meet colleagues and acquaintances from near and far and strengthen your network in a relaxed atmosphere, and bring anyone you like.
+Meet colleagues and acquaintances from near and far, strengthen your network in a relaxed setting, and bring anyone you like.
 Everyone is welcome.

 03. December